Nighty Night: Reception

 The first series won a Banff Award and Davis won a Royal Television Society Award for her performance and got a highly positive reception from TV critics.
 It also received a nomination for the BAFTA TV Award for Best Situation Comedy in 2005.
+The series won Britain's Best New TV Comedy of 2004.

 The Guardian called it "an exquisitely vile comic creation" and adding that "The Office might have popularised the comedy of embarrassment, but Nighty Night has moved it on."
 The Times called it "a blistering wall of superbly unredeemed cruelty that manages to trample over every social convention in a pair of cheap stilettos."

 In viewership, while no data were reported for the first series, the second series began strongly with 616,000 viewers - BBC Three's second-highest rated show of the week.
 Ratings slipped sharply from thereon, however, with the final two episodes registering fewer than 400,000 viewers and falling outside of the channel's top 10 shows both weeks.

+The series has had a big queer following.

+Whilst some people critiqued the series for its portrayal of cancer, Kylie Minogue has said she watched and enjoyed it whilst she was receiving cancer treatment.

+In 2012, George Michael, who was a fan of Nighty Night, woke up from a coma after having pneumonia and found himself speaking in Jill's accent.